Teen Volunteering at SPL!

 Themed Virtual Display: Create a virtual display for us!
 Put together a list of books based on a certain theme.
 What do they all have in common?
 Are they all fantasy books with strong female characters?
 Are they all dystopian novels that include love triangles?
 Your virtual display should have 8-10 books and be submitted as a Google Doc or a Word Document.
 Please be sure to explain what they all have in common.
 Accepted displays may be posted on the SPL teen Instagram account.

 Original Artwork or Fanart: Show off your skills!
 Are you an artist?
-Submit your original artwork or fanart to be included in Featured Fri-Yay!, where we will be showcasing all of our teen artwork on the Smith Public Library Facebook page every month.
-All artistic mediums are accepted.
-Please submit a photo of your artwork as a .jpg image or a .png image.
+Submit your original artwork or fanart to be featured on our social media!
+All artistic mediums are accepted, including photography.
+Please submit a photo or scan of your artwork as a .jpg image or a .png image.

 Original Writing, Poetry, or Fanfiction: Are you a writer or poet?
 Willing to show us how talented you are?
-Submit your writing to be included in Featured Fri-Yay, where we will be showcasing all of our teen writers on the Smith Public Library Facebook page every month.
+Submit your writing to be featured on our Instagram or Facebook page!
 All writing should be submitted as a Google Doc or as a Word Document.